 Cookies and Cream Cupcakes

-After the success of our Malted Marshmallow Cupcakes, we decided to experiment more and devised these Cookies and Cream ones as well as the Chocolate and Marshmallow Cupcakes on page 24.
+After the success of our Malted Marshmallow Cupcakes, we decided to experiment more and devised these Cookies and Cream ones as well as the Chocolate and Marshmallow Cupcakes on page 24 of our book.
 Although not as subtle a cupcake as we normally make, they go down particularly well with children.

 |For the Chocolate Cupcakes:|